toyugo/holbertonschool--system_engineering-devops/0x19-postmortem/README.md

     The root cause was a problem of the firewall configuration for information from server <INF-01> .

 # TIME LINE
-    DATE                  TEAM      DESCRIPTION
+    <DATE>            :  <TEAM>      <DESCRIPTION>
     --------------------------------------------------------------------------------------------------
     13/05/2021  10h57 :  <TEAM-OF1>  An alert was issued from our monitoring tool <SAVAGE version 1.2>.
                 11h05 :  <TEAM-OF1>  Physical check up on Infrastructure server <INF-01>.
                 11h15 :  <TEAM-OF1>  Port check up on server <EDG-01>, the firewall block all port.
                 11h20 :  <TEAM-OF1>  Transfer to the IT security team <PROX-102>.
                 11h25 :  <PROX-102>  Full port check up restablishement of the  communication.
                 11h30 :  <TEAM-OF1>  Web site available, incident close.
 # ROOT CAUSE AND RESOLUTION
     - CAUSES
         A new employee closed accidentally all port of the firewall.